aajonusnet/aajonusnet/texts/Books/The Food Book.md

 regimen as a result of covering this material.
 We present this to you for your benefit.

-Note that clicking on a point in the Table of
-Contents takes you directly to that subject in the text.
-Note also the glossary is there to assist you.

 -- James (Jim) Ellingson
-Editor and Publisher

 ## ALCOHOL